Walking in the Mourne Mountains

 On this self-guided walking holiday, you’ll explore Northern Ireland’s most dramatic mountain range: the Mournes.
 The 12 peaks of the Mourne Mountains are designed as an Area of Outstanding Natural Beauty and are protected by the National Trust.
 Come see this beauty for yourself in the best way possible…slowly and on foot.

-This 8-day self-guided walking tour takes you along the foothills of the Mourne Mountains from the market town of Castlewellan to the shores of Dundrum Bay and through the seaside town of Newcastle.
-You will walk along forest trails and mountain paths through the beautiful Mourne Mountains, along the Mourne Way by the banks of the Kilbroney River to ‘Enchanting’ Rostrevor and stunning Carlingford Lough.
+During this 8-day self-guided walking tour, you’ll journey along the foothills of the Mourne Mountains from the market town of Castlewellan to the shores of Dundrum Bay and through the seaside town of Newcastle.
+You will walk along forest trails and mountain paths, by the banks of the Kilbroney River to ‘Enchanting’ Rostrevor and stunning Carlingford Lough.

 Prices / Dates

 Tour Grade: Easy to Moderate

 You will arrive in the small County Down market town of Castlewellan, famed for its market square, wide chestnut tree-lined streets, and adjoining castle and forest park.

 You will begin your self-guided walk today in the 350 acres of Castlewellan Forest Park.
 With Castlewellan Lake at its heart and the 19th-century Scottish baron-influenced castle, Castlewellan Forest Park also boasts one of the world’s largest peace mazes.

 In the afternoon, you will meander along country roads and farm tracks to the peaceful and charming village of Maghera, arriving at your overnight accommodation in Dundrum Village.